Castiarina allensundholmi: Habitat dependencies

-The Euabalong West site is within the IBRA7 Cobar Penneplain (IBRA7 code COP) bioregion and at the extreme south-western corner of the Nymagee (IBRA7 code COP04) sub-bioregion.
+The Euabalong West site is within the IBRA7 Cobar Penneplain (IBRA7 code COP) bioregion, and at the extreme south-western corner of the Nymagee (IBRA7 code COP04) sub-bioregion.
 The Goobang Range locality is within the IBRA7 New South Wales Inland Slopes (IBRA7 code NSS) bioregion, and within the Inland Slopes (IBRA7 code NSS01) sub-bioregion.

-Note: For the most part IBRA region and IBRA subregion boundaries are indicative only.
+Note that, for the most part, IBRA region and IBRA subregion boundaries are indicative only.
 In many areas the abutting habitat types and micro-habitat types are either ecotonal or interdigitate to a degree that is too impractical to map.
 In other areas the severe or even total loss of habitat due to land clearing makes defining pre-human-habitation boundaries difficult, requiring a higher reliance on soil types.

 The plant community at the Euabalong West locality is an ecotonal remnant between an endangered complex of mallee habitats to the west and endangered remnant box woodlands to the east.
 Some of the mallee habitats to the west are protected with nature reserves.
 The plant community at the Goobang Range locality is an open woodland dominated by Callitris endlicheri (Black Cypress Pine).
 Some of the surviving habitats of the Goobang Range are protected within Goobang National Park.

 Biology

 Early stages (ova, larva, pupa)

 As with most species of Australian Buprestidae, nothing is known of the early stages of this species, including the other two species in the Castiarina balteata species group.
-Not only are the early stages of Castiarina allensundholmi unknown, but the larval host plant(s) are also unknown, nor how long it takes to complete its life cycle from one generation to the next.
+Not only are the early stages of Castiarina allensundholmi unknown, but the larval host plant(s) are also unknown, as is the time it takes to complete its life cycle from one generation to the next.
 The adult host plant at the Euabalong West locality, Micromyrtus sessilis, does not occur at the Goobang Range site, but may occur nearby.
-The adult hostplant at the Goobang Range site, an undetermined species in Leptospermum, does not occur at or near the Euabalong west site.
+The adult host plant at the Goobang Range site, an undetermined species in Leptospermum, does not occur at or near the Euabalong West site.

 Identification of the larval host plant(s) of Castiarina allensundholmi would assist delineating its geographic range and habitat requirements.
 Identification of the larval host plant(s) of the two other known species in the Castiarina balteata species group may also be of help.
 However, there are currently no public resources allocated to identifying the larval host plants of any Australian Buprestid species.

 Adult (imago)

-The five known (as at October 2015) adult specimens of this species were collected from the flowers of Micromyrtus sessilis (near Euabalong West, NSW) and an unidentified species in Leptospermum (Goobang Range, NSW).
+The five known adult specimens of this species were collected from the flowers of Micromyrtus sessilis (near Euabalong West, NSW), and an unidentified species in Leptospermum (Goobang Range, NSW).
 As is typical for species in Castiarina, the adults of this species are doubtless nectarivorous, feeding on the nectar of the adult host plants when in peak bloom.
 They may also feed on the petals.

-Environmental factors such as climatic conditions, e.g. drought, or a certain amount of prior rainfall at a certain time of the season, may respectively either inhibit adult emergence or trigger pupation followed by adult emergence.
+Environmental factors such as climatic conditions, such as the amount and seasonal timing of rainfall, may either inhibit adult emergence or trigger pupation followed by adult emergence.